siejakm/siejakm/README.md

 Hi there 👋

 Here are some of pages wich i have made in 2021 and 2022.
-Since then i have made a big progress, but new websites are still in production so I can`t show them to you :(
+Most of pages which i've done in 2023 are still on production, so i can't link them here.

 https://zaho.pl/